Grant Scott Bonham Fetal Center

 Multidisciplinary Evaluation: meet with MFM specialist, pediatric surgeon, neonatologist, and other experts who will care for your baby

-Comprehensive Imaging: detailed ultrasounds and other tests when indicated to assess your babies condition and help plan treatment
+Comprehensive Imaging: detailed ultrasounds and other tests when indicated to assess your baby's condition and help plan treatment

 Coordinated Delivery Planning: our team works to ensure your baby receives immediate specialized care at birth